hguerrero/kong-event-gw-examples/examples/01-basic-proxy/README.md

 You should see two containers running:
 - `kafka`: The Apache Kafka broker
-- `knep`: The Kong Event Gateway proxy
+- `knep-docker`: The Kong Event Gateway proxy

 ## Configuration Details